posener/gitfs/README.md

 fs, err := gitfs.New(ctx, "github.com/x/y", gitfs.OptClient(client))
 ```

+#### Development

-For debugging purposes, it is easier and faster to use local static
+For quick development purposes, it is easier and faster to use local static
 content and not remote content that was pushed to the remote repository.
 This is enabled by the `OptLocal` option.
 To use this option only in
 local development and not in production system, it can be used as follow: